Case Studies & Articles

 Whole deals can fall through if lenders aren't convinced of the feasibility of a development project or if they think you are undertaking too much.
 Always working in your best interests, Enness can help you assess your plans and understand if they are a good fit for the auction finance bridging loan you have been offered in principle.

-Auction finance is a flexible product that can be tailored to suit individual needs.
-The market is competitive, with lots of lenders in the space, all vying for your attention.
-Navigating lenders and negotiations alone can be a challenge, especially if you're against the clock.
-Enness will help you get the most advantageous rates and get auction finance in place in time for you to snap up those fantastic deals.
+Auction finance is a flexible product that can be structured to meet individual requirements.
+The market is competitive, with numerous lenders offering options.
+Navigating these choices and securing terms can be challenging, especially under time pressure.
+Enness ensures you access the most competitive rates and arranges auction finance promptly, enabling you to confidently secure exceptional property deals.

 Schedule A Callback